Mayank-cyber-cell/Mood-Based-Study-Work-Environment-Generator/README.md

 # 🌟 Mood-Based Study/Work Environment

 An innovative web application that tailors your study or work environment based on your current mood.
-Whether you're feeling stressed, tired, excited, or calm, this app adjusts the ambiance to enhance your productivity and focus.
+Whether you're feeling stressed, tired, excited or calm, this app adjusts the ambiance to enhance your productivity and focus.

 ---